aztrax7/python_projects/README.md

 ## 🛠 How to Run

-All the projects are written in Python and formatted as Jupyter Notebooks (`.ipynb`).
+All the projects, so far, are written in Python and formatted as Jupyter Notebooks (`.ipynb`).
 You can open them locally by copying the code into your preferred IDLE (Integrated Development Learning Environment) and running it!

 ---